Douglas Kent Hall: Transition to digital photography

 I am a bit haphazard in my approach to work.
 I am more intuitive than anything else.
 That is part of my imagery evolvement.

 Hall used Adobe's Photoshop and Lightroom software programs for after-capture processing and did his own printing, both digital and traditional.
 He had four Epson inkjet printers.
 For digital printing, he favored watercolor papers.
 He told Slaughter:

 I am often upset that I can no longer readily find traditional printing supplies...
 That concerns me more than thinking about where photography is going.
 I look at the photographs being done and feel that the new digital work is less convincing than film work.
 But I feel certain that photographers such as Edward Weston would have brought a special look to digital.
 I hope I am doing the same.
 In the end, with either digital or film, I choose what pleases my eye.
 I think the world of professional photography is much like it has always been, full of challenge.

 Archives

-Hall's papers are held at Princeton University Library, Rare Books and Special Collections.
+The Douglas Kent Hall papers are held at Princeton University Library, Rare Books and Special Collections.
 The collection, which is open to researchers, consists of 101 boxes, spanning 93 linear feet.